ChielChiel/MyCsv/README.md

 )";

-//This 'sql' statement create a file MyGuests.csv in de directory "/data/myDB/" with the columns id,firstname,lastname,email and reg_date
+//This 'sql' statement create a file MyGuests.csv in de directory "/data/myDB/"
+//with the columns id,firstname,lastname,email and reg_date

 if ($conn->query($sql) == true) {
     echo "Table MyGuests created successfully";